 As is typical of the Mid-Atlantic region, New Jersey’s weather is relatively benign most of the time.
 However, hot and humid summers and cold winters can bring major homeowners insurance hazards.

 Hot, humid summers: Summers in New Jersey are long, hot, and humid.
 Average temperatures are close to 80 degrees as early as May and as late as September.
-July is typically the hottest month of the year, with average high temperatures of 85 in Trenton and 81 degrees in Atlantic City.
-Humidity levels are especially high in the summer, but are relatively high all year, which leads to snowy winters and year-round rain.
+July is typically the hottest month of the year.
+Average high temperatures are 85 in Trenton and 81 degrees in Atlantic City.
+Humidity levels are especially high in the summer, but are relatively high all year.
+And this leads to snowy winters and year-round rain.
 Humidity peaks later in the summer, between August and October.
 For example, in September, average humidity is 87%.
-High humidity can cause discomfort and, as humidity is essentially moisture in the air, it can sometimes be a serious homeowners insurance hazard.
+High humidity can cause discomfort and it can sometimes be a serious homeowners insurance hazard. humidity is essentially moisture in the air.
 If this moisture gets trapped inside, it can form mold or mildew.
 And, some methods of insulation prevent the movement of moisture, which also leads to the development of mold and mildew.

-Year-round precipitation: Rainfall is largely consistent throughout the year in New Jersey, though July is the wettest month.
+Year-round rain: Rainfall is largely consistent throughout the year in New Jersey, though July is the wettest month.
 The average rainfall is about 47 inches, higher than most states, but not extreme.
 Most cities in Jersey experience over 100 days of rain per year, on average.
 To the north, New Brunswick averages 122 days and about 49 inches of rain per year.
 But, southern and coastal regions experience much less rain.
 For example, at Brant Beach, they average only 109 days and under 40 inches of rain annually.
-Occasionally, New Jersey experiences a Nor’easter storm, which are typical of the New England region.
+Occasionally, New Jersey gets a Nor’easter storm, which are typical of the New England region.
 Similar to hurricanes, these storms bring heavy rains, extreme winds, blizzards in winter, and flooding in spring.
 In 2012, Hurricane Sandy hit New Jersey directly, with winds over 90 mph.
 Sandy hit near Atlantic City, causing flooding, knocking down power lines, and ripping apart the famous boardwalk.
 The storm left millions without power for days, thousands of flights were cancelled, and many coastal residents were evacuated.
-All in all, Hurricane Sandy cost the US tens of billions of dollars in damage, left thousands homeless, and claimed over a hundred lives.
+Hurricane Sandy cost the US tens of billions of dollars in damage and left thousands homeless.
+It also claimed over a hundred lives.
 It’s important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.